Nick Mason's Saucerful of Secrets

-Nick Mason's Saucerful of Secrets are an English rock band formed in 2018 to perform the early music of Pink Floyd.
-The band comprises the Pink Floyd drummer and co-founder Nick Mason, the bassist Guy Pratt, the guitarists Gary Kemp and Lee Harris, and the keyboardist Dom Beken.
-As many fans had discovered Pink Floyd with their bestselling 1973 album The Dark Side of the Moon, Mason wanted to bring their earlier material to a wider audience.
+Nick Mason's Saucerful of Secrets were an English rock band formed in 2018 to perform the early music of Pink Floyd.
+The band comprised the Pink Floyd drummer and co-founder Nick Mason, the bassist Guy Pratt, the guitarists Gary Kemp and Lee Harris, and the keyboardist Dom Beken.
+As many fans had discovered Pink Floyd with their eighth album, The Dark Side of the Moon (1973), Mason wanted to bring their earlier material to a wider audience.

 The band made their debut in May 2018 at Dingwalls, London, before embarking on a European tour in September 2018 and a North American tour in 2019.
 A 2020 European tour was postponed due to the COVID-19 pandemic.
 In September 2020, the band released a live album and film, Live at the Roundhouse.
+They later toured Australia in 2023, and completed a final tour in 2024 before becoming inactive, with Mason cited as saying the rigours of touring in his eighties was a major factor.